Lakeside Primary School

 Reading to children in our school, building their vocabulary and their knowledge of language, is a prerequisite of success.
 Teachers are expected to regularly read to and hear children read; teach phonics; give children time to practise and consolidate their growing knowledge and importantly, ensure that any child who falls behind with their reading, catches up quickly.

 Reading lies at the heart of the curriculum at Lakeside.
-As you walk around school, high-quality and engaging murals capture moments from key texts.
+As you walk around school, high-quality and engaging murals and quotes capture moments from key texts.
 Examples can be seen in corridors and stairwells that depict scenes from Harry Potter and Narnia.

 Our curriculum is built around high-quality texts.
-We have ensured that every child has their own text to read, enjoy and use as part of their learning journey.
+We have ensured that every child has their own copy of the core texts to read, enjoy and use as part of their learning journey.
 These texts provide the platform for teachers to forge strong links between subjects, developing children’s knowledge and understanding as well as well broadening their social, moral, spiritual and cultural awareness.
-Examples of this can be seen in the whole-school ‘Journeys’ topic where texts such as ‘Where the World Ends’, ‘Kensuke’s Kingdom’ and ‘Boy 87’ are used to provide a platform for pupils to develop not only their geographical knowledge but their understanding of key issues such as loss, tragedy, and the realities of life as a refugee.
+For example, ‘The Boy at the Back of the Class’ and ‘Boy 87’ are used to provide a platform for pupils in Year 5 to develop not only their geographical knowledge but their understanding of key issues such as loss, tragedy, and the realities of life as a refugee.
+Our progression of core texts is available via the links at the top of this page.